 What is Corruption?

 Transparency International defines corruption as “the abuse of entrusted power for private gain” In other words, against the popular point of view, corruption does not begin and end with bribery alone.
-Abuse of legitimate authority or the deployment of same to influence clearly established procedures and defined courses of action for personal gains is corruption.
+Abuse of legitimate authority or the deployment of the same to influence clearly established procedures and defined courses of action for personal gains is corruption.

-In response to this global scourge, the following laws among many others have been established to stamp-out corruption/bribery-related offenses and punish offenders:
+In response to this global scourge, the following laws among many others have been established to stamp out corruption/bribery-related offenses and punish offenders: